mquabbou/BroBot/README.md

-add you discord bot token to a python file name token.py
+add your discord bot token to a python file named token.py